Best New Movies On Netflix For Families That Even Adults Will Enjoy

-When looking for the best movies on Netflix for the family it can be a bit trying to find a title that adults will enjoy as much as younger audiences.
+When looking for the best movies on Netflix for the family, it can be a bit trying to find a title that adults will enjoy as much as younger audiences.
 Some of the best movies on Netflix are popular among kids, like Good Burger, but they are not as popular with adults.
 The movies below are new to Netflix, and they are as popular among adults as they are with children.

 Alice Through the Looking Glass(PG)